 We head southwest from Kathmandu, where we truly begin to appreciate rural Nepal.
 The landscape changes from one valley to another as we navigate roads that wind through traditional villages and terraced fields until we reach the Terai..
 In the afternoon, we take a walk through Chitwan National Park’s jungle, where the abundant flora and fauna contrast nicely with the mountainous Himalayan landscapes.

-We start the day with an elephant ride in the depths of lush nature.
-A guided safari will provide sightings of one-horned rhinos, monkeys, crocodiles, and if we’re lucky, an unforgettable encounter with a Royal Bengal tiger, leopard or bear.
+Today, we spend the day in the depths of lush nature.
+A guided safari will provide will provide sightings of one-horned rhinos, monkeys, crocodiles, and if we’re lucky, an unforgettable encounter with a Royal Bengal tiger, leopard or bear.
 In the afternoon, we venture into the dense jungle and take a boat ride along the Narayani river to watch Asian crocodiles in their natural habitat.

 We head northwest, making our way out of the jungle up winding mountain roads to Tansen.
 These roads are a real playground for our Royal Enfields!
 We visit a remote village, off the beaten track, perched on the mountainside where the quaint streets and locals’ nonchalance make for a relaxing setting for a stroll around after a long day’s ride.